luisdnsantos/awesome-computer-graphics/README.md

 * Advanced Global Illumination, by Philip Dutre.
 * Foundations of 3D Computer Graphics, by Steven Gortler.
 * Computer Graphics Through OpenGL: From Theory to Experiments, by Sumanta Guha.
-* Interactive Computer Graphics: A Top-Down Approach with WebGL, Edward Angel.
+* Interactive Computer Graphics: A Top-Down Approach with WebGL, by Edward Angel.

 ### Courses